nefarius/ViGEm.github.io/docs/projects/BthPS3/Driver-Configuration-Utility-Explained.md

     Get-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\BthPS3\Parameters" -Name "MOTIONSupportedNames" | Select-Object -ExpandProperty "MOTIONSupportedNames"
     ```

+This setting is off by default to not conflict with the [PSMoveService](https://github.com/psmoveservice/PSMoveService) project.

 ### Enable Wireless Controller (DualShock™️ 4) Support

 If ticked, the pre-configured list of remote device names will be used to attempt to identify and connect a Wireless/DualShock 4 compatible device.
 The process is skipped and the connection denied, if the setting is off.